Tgedin/SENTIMENTFLOW-API/README.md

 - FastAPI framework
 - Docker containerization
+- Cloud services (AWS Lambda/Azure Functions)
-- MongoDB database
+- Serverless architecture
+- Cloud databases (MongoDB/DynamoDB)
 - NLP techniques (sentiment analysis, text preprocessing)
 - API security patterns
-- Microservices architecture
+- Cloud monitoring and observability

 While the repository is public, its primary purpose is educational rather than for production use.
 I've put significant emphasis on writing comprehensive documentation as if it were a professional project to reinforce best practices.

 ## Overview

 SentimentFlow API provides sentiment analysis capabilities through a RESTful API interface.
-The system is designed with a microservices architecture that demonstrates scalability, maintainability, and performance considerations.
+The system is designed with cloud-native architecture that demonstrates scalability, maintainability, and performance considerations using serverless computing.

 ## Key Features

 - Real-time sentiment analysis of text inputs
+- Multiple model approaches (BERT, distilled models)
 - Detailed sentiment breakdown with confidence scores
-- Caching system for improved performance on repeated requests
+- Serverless deployment options for cost-effective scaling
+- Cloud database integration for persistent storage
+- Infrastructure-as-Code templates for consistent deployments
 - Comprehensive API documentation
 - Authentication and rate limiting
 - Historical analysis tracking